LLM in Information Technology Law

 - Global Health: Law and Policy (20 credits)

-- Intellectual Property and Human Rights (20 credits) - this course will not be offered in the 2019/20 academic year.
+- Intellectual Property and Human Rights (20 credits)

 - International Commercial Arbitration (20 credits)